-A “crime involving moral turpitude” (or CIMT) is an offense that involves either (1) dishonesty (like fraud), or (2) base, vile, or depraved conduct that is shocking to a reasonable person.
+A “crime involving moral turpitude” (or CIMT) is an offense that involves either (1) dishonesty (such as fraud), or (2) base, vile, or depraved conduct that is shocking to a reasonable person.
 A conviction for a crime of moral turpitude can have a negative effect on a person’s immigration status if he is not a citizen of the United States.

 A CIMT can also: